 - Flexible building services.

-Designers should also pay attention to how their buildings can be disassembled at end-of-life so that the opportunities to reclaim and recycle materials are optimised.
+Designers should also pay attention to how their buildings can be disassembled at end-of-life so that the opportunities to reclaim, recycle and reuse materials are optimised.
 So-called ‘design for deconstruction’ can help facilitate greater recycling and reuse of building components.

 Inevitably, construction projects impact on local communities.
 Efforts should be made to reduce and mitigate adverse social and environmental impacts for example by: